technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

     debería incluir alguna otra información.
 Introduzca la siguiente
     pregunta:

-    **¿Is there anything missing in this document that you would recommend adding?**
+    ++¿Is there anything missing in this document that you would recommend adding?++

     ![](./media/image47.png)